Raghunath Murmu

-Pandit Raghunath Murmu (05 May 1905 – 1 February 1982) was an Indian Santali writer and educator.
-He developed the Ol Chiki script for Santali language.
+Raghunath Murmu (5 May 1905 – 1 February 1982) was an Indian Santali writer and educator.
+He developed the Ol Chiki script for the Santali language.

 Until the nineteenth century, Santali people had no written language and knowledge was transmitted orally from one generation to other.
 Later European researchers and Christian missionaries started to use Bengali, Odia, and Roman scripts to document the Santali language.
-However, Santalis did not have their own script.
-His development of the Ol Chiki script enriched the cultural identity of the Santali society.
+However, the Santalis did not have their own script.
+He developed the Ol Chiki script for the Santalis.
 He wrote many songs, plays and school text books in the Ol Chiki script.

 Biography

 Raghunath Murmu was born on the day of Baisakhi Purnima (Buddha Purnima), 1905 in the Dandbose (Dahardih) village (near Rairangpur town) of Mayurbhanj State (now in Odisha), India.
 He is the son of Nandlal Murmu and Salma Murmu.
 His father, Nandlal Murmu, was a village head and his paternal uncle was a Munsi in the court of King Pratap Chandra Bhanjdeo of Mayurbhanj State.
 As per the traditional social rituals of the Santal people (known as the Kherwal community), he was named Chunu Murmu after his birth.
-However, later the priest, who performed his naming ceremony, changed his name from Chunu Murmu to Raghunath Murmu.
+However, later the priest who performed his naming ceremony, changed his name from Chunu Murmu to Raghunath Murmu.